Selective Disclosure

 These two operators are unique to the zkMe circuit architecture and serve specialized privacy and security functions.

-Selective Disclosure.
-Extracts and reveals the exact field value into the operatorOutput public signal.
-The Verifier receives the raw value of the targeted field, but no other fields from the credential are exposed.
+<table><thead><tr><th width="108.943359375">Operator</th><th width="83.4296875">Code</th><th>Description</th></tr></thead><tbody><tr><td>SD</td><td>16</td><td><strong>Selective Disclosure.</strong> Extracts and reveals the exact field value into the <code>operatorOutput</code> public signal.
+The Verifier receives the raw value of the targeted field, but no other fields from the credential are exposed.</td></tr><tr><td>NULLIFY</td><td>17</td><td><strong>Nullifier Generation.</strong> Produces a deterministic, one-way hash that serves as a unique anonymous identifier for the user within a specific session context.
+Used for anti-Sybil enforcement.
+See <a href="/pages/T4yM5WNiPJULaV1LsRAU">Anti-Sybil Mechanisms</a> for details.</td></tr></tbody></table>

-Gas Optimization
+### Gas Optimization

 The on-chain verification process is highly optimized for gas efficiency.
-It utilizes a circuitQueryHash to compress public inputs.
-During on-chain verification, the contract compares the circuitQueryHash (provided as a public input from the proof) with the queryHash derived from the request data:
+It utilizes a `circuitQueryHash` to compress public inputs.
+During on-chain verification, the contract compares the `circuitQueryHash` (provided as a public input from the proof) with the `queryHash` derived from the request data:

 This cryptographic compression significantly reduces the gas costs associated with verifying complex, multi-operator queries on EVM-compatible chains.
 Instead of passing every query parameter as a separate public input (which increases calldata and verification cost linearly), the entire query specification is compressed into a single 256-bit hash.
 The circuit proves internally that the hash was computed correctly from the actual query parameters, while the contract only needs to verify this single value against the expected hash.